Top U.S. antitrust regulators admit to infighting on big tech probe

 “I would agree with that,” Simons said.

+The antitrust enforcers got no support from other Republicans on the panel.

+Senator Josh Hawley, who has been a critic of Google, attacked the FTC for its failure to take a harder line with the tech giants, saying, “What I see from your agency is a culture of paralysis.”

-Senator Amy Klobuchar, the top Democrat on the panel, also pressed Delrahim on a decision to probe four U.S. automakers for potentially breaking antitrust law over how they entered talks with California to curb emissions.
+Senator Amy Klobuchar, the top Democrat on the panel and a presidential candidate, also pressed Delrahim on a decision to probe four U.S. automakers for potentially breaking antitrust law over how they entered talks with California to curb emissions.
 The probe comes at a time when the Trump administration has battled the state on everything from immigration to census questions.

 Under questioning from Klobuchar, Delrahim repeatedly denied that there had been any contact or discussions between the White House and the Justice Department regarding the automakers or anything else related to antitrust.

-“There’s nothing wrong with these companies individually announcing higher emission standards if they want to,” said Delrahim.
+“There’s nothing wrong with these companies individually announcing higher emission standards if they want to,” said Delrahim, noting that no conclusions had been reached about the automakers.

-Senator Patrick Leahy, a Democrat, pressed Delrahim about chief executives like John Legere, the head of T-Mobile US Inc, who stayed at the Trump International Hotel, near the Justice Department, during some trips to Washington.
+Senator Patrick Leahy, a Democrat, pressed Delrahim about chief executives like John Legere, head of T-Mobile US Inc, who stayed at the Trump International Hotel, near the Justice Department, during some trips to Washington.

 “My decisions are not based on the hotel stays of any merging parties,” Delrahim responded.